lucidlayer/traceform/memory_docs/productContext.md

 - Value proposition: Reduces time to trace code-to-UI, prevents missed UI breakages, and improves developer productivity.
 - MVP focuses on React, Chrome/Edge, and VS Code for maximum impact and ease of adoption.
 - The architecture is extensible for future support of other frameworks (Vue, Svelte) and browsers (Firefox).

+## Competitor Analysis [Confidence: MEDIUM]
+- **Primary Competitor:** The standard 'React Developer Tools' browser extension.
+It allows inspection of component hierarchy, state, and props, and uses source maps to link back to source code.
+However, it lacks the direct 'click UI element -> jump to IDE source code line' functionality.
+- **Alternative Workflow Tools:** Tools like 'Microsoft Edge DevTools for VS Code' integrate inspection capabilities directly within the IDE, offering a different debugging approach compared to the browser-centric interaction of `code-to-ui-mapper`.
+- **Unique Value Proposition:** `code-to-ui-mapper`'s core mechanism—using injected IDs via a build tool (Babel plugin) combined with a browser extension and VSCode extension bridge for direct code navigation—appears to be a unique approach based on initial research.
+Source maps can be fragile, whereas injected IDs offer a potentially more robust link.